mhhollomon/compute-pi/README.md

 # compute-pi
 Various attempts to compute pi in python.

-*NOTE* - all of these are very naive implementations of the algorthim and are intended more as learning aids and demos than serious attempts at speed.
+*NOTE* - all of these are very naive implementations of the algorithms and are intended more as learning aids and demos than serious attempts at speed.

+The million digits of pi in the file `pi-digits-formatted` were sourced from [Million digits](https://www.piday.org/million/) and reformatted to match the output of these programs using the `format_pi.py` program

 ## Set up
 You will definitely want to make sure you install [GMP](https://gmplib.org/)